c9katayama/vaadin-gradle-spring-security-starter/README.md

 http://localhost:8080 in your browser.

 You can login the app with admin/admin or user/user.
-This application provides different menus according to the privileges of the logged-in user.The role settings is set int the src/main/resources/data.sql.
+This application provides different menus according to the privileges of the logged-in user.The role settings are set into the src/main/resources/data.sql.
-If you want to add a new user, you can user GenerateSQLForNewUser.java to generate SQLs for the new user.
+If you want to add a new user, you can user GenerateSQLForNewUser.java to generate SQLs for the new user, then add the SQLs to data.sql file.

 You can also import the project to your IDE of choice as you would with any Maven project.
 Read more on [how to import Vaadin projects to different IDEs](https://vaadin.com/docs/latest/guide/step-by-step/importing) (Eclipse, IntelliJ IDEA, NetBeans, and VS Code).